 The Bike Show has been the centre-piece of the Overland Event since 2015 and will be again in 2019, this year sponsored by TWS Vehicle Wiring.

 Thanks to our partnership with Coventry Transport Museum, we’ll once again be featuring XRW 964M – probably the most famous Triumph motorcycle in the world of overland travel – which Ted Simon rode around the world on his Jupiter’s Travels journey in the ’70s.

-Below are some of the machines that graced the bike show at the Overland Event last year
+Below are some of the machines that will grace the Bike Show this year

 Sam Manicom’s BMW R80 GS